-The Information Technology (The Indian Computer Emergency Response Team and Manner of Performing Functions and Duties) Rules 2013 permit cybersecurity incidents to be reported by any individual organization or corporate entity to CERT-In.
-In addition, as per the CERT-In Directions specified types of cybersecurity incidents (target-scanning or probing of critical networks or systems, unauthorised access of an IT system and data, malicious code attacks, identity theft, spoofing, phishing, data breach, data leak, unauthorised access to social media accounts, attacks or incident affecting digital payment systems, attacks or malicious/suspicious activities affecting systems/servers/software/applications related to cloud computing, blockchain, virtual assets, virtual asset exchanges, etc) must be reported to CERT-In by service providers, intermediaries, data centres, bodies corporate and government organisations within six hours of noticing the incident or being brought to notice about the incident.
-The 'Guidelines on Information Security Practices for Government Entities' issued by CERT-In also require such entities to report a cyber incident to CERT-IN within six hours of noticing the incident or being brought to notice about the incident.
+The Information Technology (The Indian Computer Emergency Response Team and Manner of Performing Functions and Duties) Rules 2013 permit cybersecurity incidents to be reported by any individual organisation or corporate entity to CERT-In.
+In addition, as per the CERT-In Directions specified types of cybersecurity incidents (target-scanning or probing of critical networks or systems, unauthorised access of an IT system and data, malicious code attacks, identity theft, spoofing, phishing, data breach, data leak, unauthorised access to social media accounts, attacks or incident affecting digital payment systems, attacks or malicious/suspicious activities affecting systems/servers/software/applications related to cloud computing, blockchain, virtual assets, virtual asset exchanges, etc) must be reported to CERT-In by service providers, intermediaries, data centres, bodies corporate and government organisations within six hours of noticing the incident or the incident being brought to their attention.
+The Guidelines on Information Security Practices for Government Entities issued by CERT-In also require such entities to report a cyberincident to CERT-IN within six hours of noticing the incident or the incident being brought to their attention.

 The Intermediaries Guidelines require the intermediaries, as part of their due diligence obligations, to notify CERT-In of security breaches.
-CERT-In publishes the formats for reporting cybersecurity incidents on its website from time to time, which requires mentioning the time of occurrence of the incident, the type of incident, information regarding the affected systems or network, the symptoms observed, the relevant technical systems deployed, and the actions taken, among others.
+CERT-In publishes the formats for reporting cybersecurity incidents on its website from time to time.
+The Guidelines require that incident reports mention the time of the incident, the type of incident, information regarding the affected systems or network, the symptoms observed, the relevant technical systems deployed and the actions taken, among others.